MirTheCoder/DjangoWork/README.md

   with npm
 - Make sure that when you are installing react and react-dom, you are installing a version no newer or later than 18.2, since that is the latest version that is stable enough for this project.
 If you installed anything higher, you can run "npm install react@18.2.0 react-dom@18.2.0" to replace the newer version that you were using
 - Also, make sure to delete mode_modules and package.jason-lock if you had accidentally installed the newest version of React and installed a downgrade to fix the issue.
 Once you delete both, reinstall by typing "npm install"
+- To run on the local network or to allow connections to this website from other devices, run "python manage.py runserver 0.0.0.0:8000"

+- Remember, to add the client_id and client_secret as environment variables, you can do this by creating a .env text file, which will hold all the true values of your variables
+- Write this:

+from dotenv import load_dotenv import os

+load_dotenv()

+-to load all the environment variables within your .env file

 Connection with Spotify:
 - Make sure to register your application with Spotify to request and access data on Spotify